ylchen07/smart-suggestion/README.md

 ## Features

 - **🚀 Context-aware intelligent prediction**: Predicts the next command you are likely to input based on context (history, aliases, terminal buffer)
-- **🤖 Multiple AI Providers**: Support for OpenAI GPT, Anthropic Claude, and Google Gemini
+- **🤖 Multiple AI Providers**: Support for OpenAI GPT, Anthropic Claude, Google Gemini, and DeepSeek
 - **🔧 Highly Configurable**: Customize keybindings, AI provider, context sharing, and more

 ## Questions